w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 ## NPoS Election Algorithms

-Since validators are paid almost equally in in each era, it is important that the stake behind each validator is uniformly spread out.
+Since validators are paid almost equally in each era, it is important that the stake behind each validator is uniformly spread out.
 An election algorithm for Nominated Proof of Staking (NPoS) will try to optimize three metrics when computing a solution graph of nominators and validators: